DorAvissar/Firefly-Home-Assignment/README.md

         }
         ```

-        - Update Security Group Rules in securitygroups.tf:
+        - I Updated the Security Group Rules in securitygroups.tf:
         ```
         ingress {
             from_port   = 22